nshobayo/okta-SpringSAML/README.md

 Please make sure the following are installed before starting installation:

 [Java 1.6+ SDK](http://www.oracle.com/technetwork/java/javase/overview/index.html)
+	- Check using the command below

+	java -version

 [Apache Maven](https://maven.apache.org/download.cgi)
+	- Check using the command  below

+	mvn --version

 # Installation Setup

 This section covers what you need to do to install and configure Tomcat from scratch on Mac OS X. If you already have Tomcat on your system, you can skip to Step 2 below.